 Between all the twerking and barely-safe-for-TV motions, Miley Cyrus will no doubt surprise you with her view on relationships.

-Her recent album, Bangerz, which peaked at number one on Billboard in its first week kicks off with a surprising slow jam.
+Her 2013 album, Bangerz, which peaked at number one on Billboard in its first week, kicks off with a surprising slow jam.
 For an album seeking to redefine Miley’s image and propel her beyond the simplistic Disney character, her first track “Adore You” is shocking, and not in the typical hyper-sexualized Miley fashion we’re getting used to.

 Miley sings to her boy, asking if he can hear her and then launches into a profession of love that sounds more like a youth group crush than modern artist remaking herself.